chrisant996/clink/docs/clink.md

 These are Lua functions that are called as part of Readline's completion process (for example when pressing <kbd>Tab</kbd>).

+Using a match generator enables lets you do custom parsing for the input line, or provide completions for the first word in the input line.
+Otherwise, using an [argmatcher](#argumentcompletion) will probably be both easier and more powerful.

 <table class="linkmenu">
 <tr><td><a href="#generator_basics">The Basics</a></td><td>A quick example to show the basics.</td></tr>
 <tr><td style="padding-top: 0.5rem"><em>More Advanced Stuff</em></td><td></td></tr>